OpenSwitchNOS/openswitch-ops-docs/contribute-code.md

 a previous state to new_name.
 ```

-Maybe you need to edit some comments in the code.
-Then your commit message should look like:
+Perhaps you need to edit some comments in the code.
+Your commit message should look like the following:

 ```
 chg: dev: Edit comments of pv_pm_neo_indirectLookUpEntry @cosmetic